 - Encouraging children to exercise

-It’s a global problem that requires parents, caregivers, health professionals and the food industry to work together.
-So what will you do?
+It is a global problem that requires all of us – parents, caregivers, health professionals and the food industry – to work together.
+So, what will you do?